-Oklahoma City Workers' Comp Lawyer
+Oklahoma City Workers Comp Settlement

 Before you accept a settlement offered by your employer or the workers' compensation insurance company handling your claim, we recommend that you consult with an attorney.
-An expeirenced Oklahoma City workers' compensation attorney can review the circumstances of your work injury and the settlement you were offered to determine whether it is fair and will actually cover all of your medical expenses and loss of earnings for the time you are disabled.
+An experienced Oklahoma City workers' compensation attorney can review the circumstances of your work injury and the settlement you were offered to determine whether it is fair and will actually cover all of your medical expenses and loss of earnings for the time you are disabled.

-Get a Second Opinion Before Settling
+Get a Second Opinion Before Settling Your Workers' Comp Case

 A settlement offered by your employer may not be fair for two primary reasons: the type of settlement and the fact that the employer's doctor has determined the level of impairment.
 A Joint Petition settlement is generally the type of workers' comp settlement that an employer will offer.
 This is a lump sum settlement that will terminate any future right to benefits in the future.